Hydrodynamic limit and Propagation of Chaos for Brownian Particles reflecting from a Newtonian barrier: Introduction

 \subsection{Description of the model}

-We start with an informal description of the model.
-Consider $n$ Brownian particles $X_1^{(n)}(t), \ldots, X_n^{(n)}(t)$ on the real line, reflecting from the same side of a moving barrier $Y^{(n)}(t).$ The moving barrier is ``massive'' in the sense that it is not Brownian but obeys Newton's laws of motion.
+Consider $n$ Brownian particles $X_1^{(n)}(t),. .\\X_n^{(n)}(t)$ on the real line, reflecting from the same side of a moving barrier $Y^{(n)}(t).$ The moving barrier is ``massive'' in the sense that it is not Brownian but obeys Newton's laws of motion.
 By this we mean the barrier is modeled to have momentum, and that it experiences an impulse upon colliding with one of the Brownian particles.
-Impulse is equivalent to the change in momentum, and in Newtonian physics is proportional to the change in velocity.
-In this way the Brownian particles drive the massive barrier by increasing its velocity.
-We assume the Brownian particles have an equal ``mass'' of $n^{-1}$ so the total mass of the system is $1$, and we fix a constant $K \geq 0$, the \emph{impulse constant} which determines the strength of the Brownian particles' interaction with the massive barrier.
+Impulse is equivalent to change in momentum, and in Newtonian physics is proportional to the change in velocity.
+In this way the Brownian particles drive the massive barrier by increasing (or decreasing, depending on sign) its velocity.
+We assume the Brownian particles have an equal ``mass'' of $n^{-1}$ so the total mass of the system remains at unity, and we fix a constant $K \geq 0$, the \emph{impulse constant}, which determines the strength of the Brownian particles' interaction with the massive barrier.
 Increasing $K$ will give the Brownian particles more ability to increase the massive barrier's velocity.
 If $K = 0$ the Brownian particles have no influence on the barrier, the Brownian particles become independent reflecting Brownian motions while the barrier will travel with constant speed.
 If $K >0$, however, the Brownian particles are dependent.
-This can be seen intuitively, for in the event that one Brownian particle happens to impart a large velocity to the massive barrier, it influences the barrier's trajectory and alters the region where the other Brownian particles are allowed to disperse themselves.
+This can be seen intuitively, for in the event that one Brownian particle happens to impart a large impulse to the massive barrier, it influences the barrier's trajectory and alters the region where the other Brownian particles are allowed to disperse themselves. {}